anuragdeepxon/fb-feed-node/README.md

 fb-feed-node

 A flawless Facebook authentication and feed package for Node.js and Express.js applications.

 Installation

-To install the package, run:
+You can install the package using NPM:

 npm install fb-feed-node

 Usage

-To use the package, you need to have a Facebook Developer account and a Facebook App.
+To use the fb-feed-node package in your Node.js or Express.js application, you first need to create a Facebook App and get your App ID and App Secret.
+Once you have your App ID and App Secret, create a .env file in your project root directory and add the following lines:

-Create a new Facebook App in the Facebook Developer Console.

-Add the "Facebook Login" product to your app and configure the settings.

-Note down the App ID and App Secret values from your Facebook App dashboard.

-Configure the .env file in your project directory with the FB_APP_ID and FB_APP_SECRET values:

-makefile
 FB_APP_ID=your_facebook_app_id
 FB_APP_SECRET=your_facebook_app_secret

+Replace your_facebook_app_id and your_facebook_app_secret with your actual Facebook App ID and App Secret.

-Create a new Express.js application and add the following code:
+Next, create a simple Express.js application with a route that handles Facebook authentication and user data retrieval using the fb-feed-node package:

-javascript
 const express = require('express');
 const fbAuth = require('fb-feed-node');
+const dotenv = require('dotenv');
+dotenv.config();

 const app = express();
 const PORT = process.env.PORT || 3000;